Collection: HOOK-UPS (Jeremy Klein)

 Importantly, Hook-Ups was never aligned with Japanese skate culture directly, yet its heavy use of anime imagery forged a transgressive visual bridge between Japan and the West—long before “Cool Japan” became a soft-power export.
 This dissonance is precisely what made the brand influential.

-For collectors, Hook-Ups items are valued for graphic integrity, original production runs, and unaltered imagery.
+Collectors today approach HOOK-UPS through multiple angles: vintage deck preservation, wall-display art culture, limited press runs, or resale nostalgia.
+Condition, original shrink wrap, and graphic clarity significantly impact desirability in collector circles.
+For them, Hook-Ups items are valued for graphic integrity, original production runs, and unaltered imagery.
 Wear on decks is expected, but cracks, drilled holes, and graphic fade significantly affect value.
 Apparel is judged by print clarity and tag authenticity rather than condition alone.

 This collection is curated as underground visual history—evidence that skateboarding functioned as an alternative publishing network when other channels were closed.